Thrumpton Village The Official Website for Thrumpton Village |

 |||||

 The Church is a Grade II* listed building dating from the 14th Century.
 In 1870 restoration work to the church was carried out for Lucy, Lady Byron by the well known Victorian architect G E Street.
 The chancel was rebuilt and the nave restored but the tower remained unaltered.
 In 2004 the tower was subject to significant repair and restoration work.
-The parish forms part of a small cluster of 5 parishes and a larger rural cluster of 12 parishes in south west Nottinghamshire.
-Two full-time stipendiary priests head a team of Self Supporting Ministers, Recognised Lay Ministers and Readers who all play a significant role in this rural cluster.
+The parish forms part of a small cluster of 5 parishes - the 453 churches.
+There is one full-time stipendiary priest based in Gotham.
+A Licensed Lay Minister (Reader) and two Pastoral Care Coordinators also play a significant role in this rural cluster.
 To view a copy of the current edition of the parish Messenger click here.
-(Adobe Reader is required to view this file, this is available for free download from www.adobe.com) |
+(Adobe Reader is required to view this file, this is available by free download from www.adobe.com) |

 |||||

-* see the parish Messenger |
+* the venue rotates - see the parish Messenger |